In first grade I was "Alvin the artist".

 early Flemish, Dutch and Italian masters.

-Check out "Another Day in Paradise".
+"Another Day in Paradise".

 I sign these newest paintings "Sandor".